-With online stores becoming the in thing, you should consider opening an eCommerce store to sell your product to those customers.
+With online stores becoming the in thing , you should consider our tips on how to add an eCommerce store to your brick and mortar business to sell your product to those customers too.

 Marketing techniques like this meet customers where they are, allowing them to buy your products or services in a way they’re comfortable with.

 All you need to do in that case is send your local customers a text or a WhatsApp message and update them about this option.

 Editor’s note: You can get a free website with GoDaddy’s Website Builder or, if you wish to sell online, pay for Online Store.